 In practice, we can only approximate this expectation by the full-fidelity evaluation on the whole validation set given by $\frac{1}{n_{\mathrm{valid}}} \sum_{i=1}^{n_{\mathrm{valid}}} l(y_i, h_{p}(x_i))$.

-The idea of multi-fidelity techniques is to speed up the evaluation of prompts by using fewer validation instances during evaluation.
+The idea of multi-fidelity techniques is to speed up and reduce the cost of the evaluation of prompts by using fewer validation instances during evaluation.
 Let $\mathcal{V} = \{1, \ldots, n_{\mathrm{valid}}\}$ denote the index set corresponding to the indices of validation instances.
-A simple way to speed up evaluation is to use a random subset, $\mathcal{S} \subset \mathcal{V}$ of validation instances: $\frac{1}{|\mathcal{S}|} \sum_{i \in \mathcal{S}} l(y_i, h_{p}(x_i))$.
+A simple way to reduce cost of evaluation is to use a random subset, $\mathcal{S} \subset \mathcal{V}$ of validation instances: $\frac{1}{|\mathcal{S}|} \sum_{i \in \mathcal{S}} l(y_i, h_{p}(x_i))$.
 This was for example done in the evaluation protocol of the benchmark study in \citet{wu2024prompt}.
-This has the following downsides: (1) It is a priori not clear how many instances are needed to obtain a precise estimate of the validation performance of prompts as this depends on the concrete LLM, downstream task, and variation of the true performance over prompts.
-(2) Using a fixed sub-sample is inefficient because all prompts are evaluated on the same number of validation instances.
-However, poor performing prompts can be identified by using few validation instances, whereas well performing prompts should be evaluated on more validation instances to be able to differentiate between them and not risk a sub-optimal selection.
+However, it comes with the following downsides: (1) It is a priori not clear how many instances are needed to obtain an accurate estimate of the validation error of prompts as this depends on the concrete LLM, downstream task, and variation of the true performance over prompts.
+(2) Using a fixed (sub-)sample is inefficient because all prompts are evaluated on the same number of validation instances.
+However, poor-performing prompts can be identified using few validation instances, whereas well-performing prompts should be evaluated on many validation instances to differentiate between them and not risk suboptimal selection.